Home

 A great place to do busineses

 The New Zealand Business Migration programme provides various pathways for applicants to secure Residence through investing in New Zealand.
-The Investor Visa category of current immigration policy has recently been updated and two policies have been removed to be replaced by a single Active Investor Plus Visa (AIV for short).
+The Investor Visa category of current immigration policy provides two separate streams of investment, depending on the level of investment you can make, and the time you have to invest.

 Invest in a new life in New Zealand